 Ibiza is a beautiful island in the Balearic sea, famous for its vivid lifestyle, crystal sea waters, and hippie vibe.
-On this page, we gathered information about holidays in the island of Ibiza, beaches, sightseeing, activities, and nightlife, as well as ferry schedules and useful tips for your stay.
+On this page, we gathered information about holidays in the island of Ibiza, beaches, sightseeing, activities, and nightlife, as well as ferry schedules and useful tips to plan your trip with Ferryhopper.

 Ibiza or Eivissa is an island of great natural beauty and a popular holiday destination.
-It’s also called ‘The White Isle’ for the bright, white, color of its houses.
+It’s also called ‘The White Isle’ due to the bright white color of its houses.

-The island is famous for its long summer parties so if you like electronic music, clubbing, or just dancing by the sea until early morning hours then Ibiza is definitely your place to be this summer.
+The island is famous for its long summer parties, so if you like electronic music, clubbing, or just dancing by the sea until early morning hours, then Ibiza is definitely the place to be this summer.
 Back in the 60s and 70s, Ibiza was the ultimate hippie destination and you can still sense the bohemian atmosphere in many places and events on the island.

-In the past few years, many visit Ibiza for its great spa and retreat facilities while it is also a popular option for water sports lovers.
+In the past few years, many travelers visit Ibiza for its great spa and retreat facilities, while it is also a popular option for water sports lovers.

-Tip: Visit hippie and artisan markets that follow a tradition that started in the early ’60s with artists and designers visiting Ibiza for its unique vibe and bohemian lifestyle.
-The biggest markets are the Hippie Market Punta Arabí in Es Cana (a coastal town in the east) on Wednesdays and the Hippie Market Las Dalias in San Carlos (a village in the northeast of Ibiza) on Saturdays.
+Tip: Visit hippie and artisan markets that follow a tradition that started in the early ’60s on the island.
+Artists and designers visit Ibiza yearly for its unique vibe and bohemian lifestyle.
+The biggest markets are the Hippie Market Punta Arabí in Es Cana (a coastal town in the east) taking place on Wednesdays and the Hippie Market Las Dalias in San Carlos (a village in the northeast of Ibiza) taking place on Saturdays.

 The crystal blue waters of the beach Agua Blanca on the northeast side of Ibiza.